freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 **Engage**

-- Have dedicated design system personnel working with projects.
+- Have design system personnel working in projects.
-- Have adopters working sporadically on contributions.
+- Have adopters working sporadically on contributing.
 - Directly help onboard into full adoption.
-- Officially accept contributions outside the code design system team.
+- Have a long-term leadership commitment to support it.

 ---